noblox/noblox.js/README.md

   console.log('Logged in with ID ' + info.UserID)
 });
 ```

-_Note that raw functions (required individually) require that arguments are served in an options object, this is because support for the alternate form of the function is added when the module is required._

 _All asynchronous functions are promises.
 Use .then as a callback for when the function has completed and .catch to catch errors._